cligs/tmw/README.md

 * tmw has been developed for and tested only on Linux (Ubuntu 14.04).
 * Python 3 (tested with 3.4), Mallet (tested with 2.0.7) and TreeTagger with the desired parameter files.
-* Python 3 packages numpy, pandas, matplotlib, lxml, scipy, seaborn, wordcloud.
+* Python 3 packages numpy, pandas, matplotlib, lxml, scipy, seaborn, wordcloud, pygal.

 ## Usage